sasdan/sasdan.github.io/publications.markdown

 Academic Publications
 ------------
+- Kroonenberg, S. (submitted).
+Gramsci’s Writing Body.
+On Embodiment and Subalternity, Interventions: Journal of Postcolonial Studies.

 - Kroonenberg, S. (forthcoming) Motherhood and Italian Nation Building: On the Correspondence between Maria Drago and Giuseppe Mazzini, in Motherhood, Belonging, Gendered Narration of the Nation State and Beyond, Davids, Tine and Karin Willemse, eds.
 Routledge (peer-reviewed)